wgao19/typescript-vs-flowtype/README.md

 The basic syntax are the same, except Flow has special syntax for the internal call property slot.

+Both can be used to annotate function statics.

 ### Flow

 You can use objects with callable properties as functions: [Try Flow](https://flow.org/try/#0PTAEAEDMBsHsHcBQiAuBPADgU1AMVALygDeiooAFAJQBcoAzigE4CWAdgOaIC+A3IgGNYbRqEh18RaoQB8oAEQALLNDjz+QkSlDLVsOo1adCY6ryA)